-As a result of the reporting structure, the EEOWI Director enjoyed direct and regular access to the Office of the Chairman on policy and operational issues and trends.
-The staff in the Office of EEOWI worked closely and frequently with the Chairman's Office to advance the principles of equal opportunity, and ensured that policies and procedures were current and workplace policies, practices, procedures, and conditions that were identified as barriers to equal employment were addressed.
-The EEOWI Director provided the Chairman with regular updates regarding the activities and accomplishments of the Office.
+Due to the Office of EEOWI's reporting structure with the Office of the FTC Chair, the Acting EEOWI Director maintained direct access to the Office of the Chair on policy and operational issues and trends.
+Office of EEOWI staff worked to advance the principles of EEO, ensured that policies and procedures were current, and addressed workplace policies, practices, procedures, and conditions that were identified as barriers to equal employment.
+The Acting EEOWI Director provided the Chair with updates regarding the activities and accomplishments of the Office of EEOWI.

-In addition to briefing the FTC Chairman, the EEOWI Director regularly briefed the Chief of Staff and Senior Management Officials on the state of equal employment opportunity in the FTC.
-In this regard, the EEOWI Director's briefings strategically integrated EEO principles at the highest levels of the agency.
-Through these briefing sessions, the EEOWI Director ensured that the Chairman remained informed and apprised on the development and implementation of potential strategies to address and correct deficiencies and any potential barriers.
-In addition to highlighting issues and concerns across the organization, the EEOWI Director communicated what resources were expended during the prior month, the types of training delivered, and the status of EEO cases.
+In addition to briefing the FTC Chair, the Acting EEOWI Director met with the Chief of Staff and senior management officials on the state of EEO at the FTC.
+In this regard, the Acting EEOWI Director's briefings strategically integrated EEO principles at the highest levels of the Agency.
+Through these briefing sessions, the Acting EEOWI Director kept senior leadership aware of the development and implementation of potential strategies to address and correct deficiencies and any potential EEO barriers.
+In addition to highlighting issues and concerns across the organization, the Acting EEOWI Director stated the resources expended during the prior month, the types of training delivered, and the status of EEO cases.
 These EEOWI briefings also included discussions of the MD-715 essential elements: accountability; effectiveness; efficiency; and legal compliance.
-Any additional concerns or problem areas, as identified by the EEOWI Director, were presented to the Chairman and the Chief of Staff during these briefings and as circumstances required throughout the year.
+Any additional concerns or problem areas, as identified by the Acting EEOWI Director, would be presented to the Chair, the Chief of Staff, or senior leadership, as circumstances required.

-The EEOWI Director is also actively involved in expanding opportunities to integrate EEO into all FTC hiring plans, policies, procedures, and practices.
-The EEOWI Director and the Chief Human Capital Officer (CHCO) met formally and informally several times a month to discuss topics and issues that implicated their respective offices and the agency at-large.
-As a result of this collaborative relationship, the EEOWI Director and the CHCO have developed new strategies to improve the work environment, discussed concerns that were raised by FTC staff, and addressed any recurring issues that had not been fully resolved.
-The EEOWI Director and the CHCO met with managers and supervisors, the Diversity Council's Executive Committee, and the Executive Director.
-The EEOWI Director strengthened the office's role as a resource by assisting managers and supervisors through coaching, providing direction and guidance, and monitoring workplace initiatives.
+The Acting EEOWI Director is also actively involved in expanding opportunities to integrate EEO into all FTC hiring plans, policies, procedures, and practices.
+The Acting EEOWI Director and HCMO held discussions about strategies to improve the work environment, resolve concerns raised by FTC staff, and address any recurring issues that had not been fully remedied.
+The Acting EEOWI Director and HCMO officials met with managers and supervisors, the Diversity Council's Executive Committee, and the FTC's Executive Director.
+The Acting EEOWI Director strengthened the Office's role as a resource to assist managers and supervisors through coaching, legally advising, and monitoring workplace initiatives.

-The Diversity Council continued to collaborate extensively with the Office of the Chairman, the EEOWI Director, the CHCO, and the Executive Director to address diversity and inclusion concerns.
-The Diversity Council reorganized its committee structure to streamline functions and to make itself more responsive to the needs of staff.
-Specifically, there are five committees, including Workforce Diversity, Workplace Inclusion, Sustainability, Communications, and Employee Engagement.
-These committees worked both independently to achieve their goals, and collaboratively to increase diversity and foster inclusion.
-During its regularly scheduled meetings, the various committees provided reports to the membership at-large as it related to any accomplishments.
+The Diversity Council continued to collaborate extensively with the Office of the Chair, the Acting EEOWI Director, HCMO, and the Executive Director to handle diversity and inclusion concerns.
+The Diversity Council has several committees, including the Antiracism Working Group, Employee Engagement Group, Workforce Diversity Committee, Sustainability Committee, and the Communications Committee.
+These committees worked both independently to achieve their goals and collaboratively to increase diversity and foster inclusion at the FTC.
+During its regularly scheduled meetings, the various committees provided reports to the membership at-large as it related to accomplishments, ongoing projects, and planned activities and events.